REST API Gateway Tutorial

 Step 1: Routing

-Membrane assigns incoming requests to APIs.
-The APIs process the requests and route them to backend targets.
-The API from the Getting Started accepted all requests from port 2000 and routed them to https://api.predic8.de.
+Membrane routes incoming requests to backend targets.
+The example from Getting Started routes requests from localhost:2000 to https://api.predic8.de.

-Now, let's make the routing more specific by adding a second API.
+Now, we’ll make routing more specific by adding a second API.

 cd tutorial/rest

-Then open the proxies.xml file in the same folder and add a <path> element to the API:
+Modify proxies.xml in the conf/ folder and add a <path> element to the API:

 <api port="2000">